craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 The Entrance and Exits of the Castaway Cove are marked by pairs of heart-shaped trees.
 Speak 'Throm-ka' to part the vines and pass upon the path.
 There is a circular path around the lake that extended to the points of interest of the island.

+Leaving the Cove, the change in scenery is intense.

 ## Stats